 5. Place your hand-carried luggage onto the conveyor belt.

-6. Proceed through the walkthrough metal detectors.
+6. Proceed through the walkthrough metal detectors or body scanners.
 Please note that you may be subject to an enhanced security screening process, if required.

 There are international safety measures to protect you and your loved ones when travelling.